Product Design Internship · SPARC Sports

 User Needs & Design Implications

-Reviewed athlete feedback, scan behavior patterns, and sports performance UI benchmarks.
-Focus was placed on glanceability, cognitive load, and motivational framing.
+Reviewed athlete feedback, scan behavior, and sports-UI benchmarks — then rebuilt the training library around glanceability, lower cognitive load, and motivational framing.

 Before: Areas of Improvement and Suggested for you UI